 We use essential oils in our home every day.
 Our kids get in on the fun and they even have their own favorite blends!
+It’s important to remember that essential oils are quite potent and children are more sensitive to some essential oil components than adults.
+So, we’ve put together a few tips to help guide you in safely using essential oils with your children.

 It’s important to remember that essential oils are quite potent and children are more sensitive to some essential oil components than adults.
 We’ve put together a few notes to help guide you in safely using essential oils with children.